NEW_DEPLOYMENT_FREEZEfeature flag. Contact Harness Support to enable the feature.

 The following other Harness Manager elements are also disabled:

 - Deploy button in Pipeline.

-Cancel Deployment Freeze
+Disable Deployment Freeze

-Upgrading from a Harness Trial
+Upgrade from a Harness Trial

 If you enable Deployment Freeze while you are using Harness Community Edition, and then upgrade to Harness Essentials or Professional, your Deployment Freeze settings are retained but not applied at runtime in the Professional Edition.
 You must re-enable the Deployment Freeze in Harness Professional.